The Hospital of St Cross and Almshouse of Noble Poverty

 Please advise if you would like the group to visit the café so that we may ensure the supplies on the day are sufficient

-• There is disabled access into the church through the ambulatory, which has a ramp.
+- There is disabled access into the church through the ambulatory, which has a ramp and mechanised door opening.
 If you would like to use this access please ask at The Porter’s Lodge Shop.

-• Some of the pathways are slightly uneven and are cobbled in places.
-There are steps up into our Brethren’s Hall with no ramp or lift.
+- Some of the pathways are slightly uneven and are cobbled in places.
+There are steps up into our Brethren’s Hall, with a lift available as an alternative.